48 facilities, but not cheap. San Francisco is one of the pricier markets in LA County. Safety scores are about average for the area.

 33 beds · $4,800/mo · Medi-Cal

-Expect to pay around $6,406/mo.
-That's about 21% more than the county average of $5,311/mo, so this isn't the cheapest market.
+Expect to pay around $6,401/mo.
+That's about 21% more than the county average of $5,290/mo, so this isn't the cheapest market.
 Prices range from $3,050 up to $10,370 depending on the facility, room type, and level of care.
-41 of 51 facilities publish pricing, which is better transparency than most areas.
+39 of 48 facilities publish pricing, which is better transparency than most areas.

 It's on the pricier side.
-The average in San Francisco is $6,406/mo, which is about 21% more than the LA County average.
+The average in San Francisco is $6,401/mo, about 21% more than the typical California city we track.
 If budget is a concern, it's worth looking at neighboring cities too.

-Rhoda Goldman Plaza currently has the highest safety score in San Francisco at 9.9 out of 9.9.
+The Carlisle-Ivy Signature Living currently has the highest safety score in San Francisco at 9.7 out of 10.
 These scores are based on real state inspection data, not online reviews.
 We'd recommend checking individual scores for any facility you're considering, since they can vary a lot even within the same city.

 6% of facilities in San Francisco participate in the Assisted Living Waiver (ALW) program, which is California's way of covering assisted living costs through Medi-Cal.
 Among the top-rated facilities, Merced Three Residential Care Facility accepts it.
 Eligibility requirements can be strict, so it's worth calling ahead to ask about availability and waitlists.

-Yes, 17 facilities in San Francisco offer specialized memory care for residents with Alzheimer's or other forms of dementia.
-Among the top-rated: Rhoda Goldman Plaza and Buena Vista Manor House and Merced Three Residential Care Facility and The Ivy at Golden Gate and Coterie Cathedral Hill.
+Yes, 25 facilities in San Francisco offer specialized memory care for residents with Alzheimer's or other forms of dementia.
+Among the top-rated: Rhoda Goldman Plaza and San Francisco Rcfe and Sequoias San Francisco (the) and Merced Girard Residential Care Facility and The Ivy at Golden Gate and Merced Three Residential Care Facility.
 Memory care units typically have additional security measures and staff trained in dementia care, so expect higher pricing than standard assisted living.